-All students must submit a copy of their passport and a Financial Affidavit of Support Form in order to receive an I-20 or DS-2019.
-You may upload a copy of your passport and Financial Affidavit of Support Form to your Application Tracker.
+All students must submit a copy of their passport, Proof of Funds and a Financial Affidavit of Responsibility Form in order to receive an I-20 or DS-2019.
+You may upload a copy of your passport and financial documentation in the ISSS Portal.
 Upon admission and submission of required documents, I-20s and DS-2019’s are generally processed within five business days.

 Students who are currently studying in the United States will need to request a SEVIS transfer release from their current institution before we are able to issue an I-20.
-SEVIS records can only be available to one school at a time, so students must finish their studies at their current institution before being eligible to transfer their SEVIS record and receive an I-20 from Illinois Tech.
+SEVIS records can only be available to one school at a time, so students must end their studies at their current institution or end their OPT/STEM OPT time before being eligible to transfer their SEVIS record and receive an I-20 from Illinois Tech.

 2. Obtain a Form I-20/Form DS-2019